Tag: AI

 One thing about job hopping is that you get to experience new perspectives on how people work.
 It forces you to reconsider what’s obvious.
 Take delegation for example.
 I used to think anyone with a bit of experience can do it effectively.
 It’s just about decomposing a system and assigning components to different people, right?
 It turns out effective delegation is much more nuanced.

-Situational Leadership Situation Leadership is a model that ascribes different delegation styles based on the competency (skill) and commitment (motivation) of each team member.
+Situation Leadership is a model that ascribes different delegation styles based on the competency (skill) and commitment (motivation) of each team member.
+Assuming motivation is not a factor, skill is the sole determinant on how much you should direct an engineer.
+A highly competent engineer requires very little direction.
+An inexperienced engineer requires specific and concrete directions.

 Book review - Bitch: On the Female of the Species